 In this paper we propose to use an a contrario modeling for the detection of convergence areas.
-First, we describe the method inI.
-Bloch, R. Iordache troduced in [2], then we propose, as an original contribution, a fast implementation of this approach and discuss its complexity.
+First, we describe the method introduced in [2], then we propose, as an original contribution, a fast implementation of this approach and discuss its complexity.
 Finally, we conclude on the performance of the detection scheme.